Extreme events in dynamical systems and random walkers: A review: Formation of extreme events in dynamical systems

 \subsubsection{Imperfect phase synchronization}

-Instead of the process mentioned earlier, extreme events may generate due to instability of phase synchrony in the dynamical systems.
-Such type of mechanism is reported by Ansmann et al.\ \cite{ansmann2013extreme} for two diffusively coupled heterogeneous FitzHugh–Nagumo (FHN) systems (Bonhoeffer–van der Pol model) \cite{bonhoeffer1948activation, fitzhugh1961impulses, nagumo1962active}.
+Besides the process mentioned above, extreme events may also be generated due to instability of phase synchrony in dynamical systems.
+Such type of mechanism has been reported by Ansmann et al.\ \cite{ansmann2013extreme} for two diffusively coupled heterogeneous FitzHugh–Nagumo (FHN) systems (Bonhoeffer–van der Pol model) \cite{bonhoeffer1948activation, fitzhugh1961impulses, nagumo1962active}.
 This coupled system is described by

 where $A=[A_{ij}]_{N\times N}$ is the adjacency matrix defining the topology, $k$ is the coupling strength, and $N=2$.
 Here, heterogeneity is introduced in the parameter $b$. $\bar{x}=\frac{x_{1}+x_{2}}{2}$ is considered as an observable.
 The coupled units are phase synchronized most of the time, when the oscillations are small in amplitude.
-But an occasional desynchronization between two oscillators occurs, when both become excited.
+But occasional desynchronization between two oscillators occurs, when both become excited.
 The temporal evolution of $x_1$ (dashed red line) and $x_2$ (solid blue line) are plotted in Fig.\ \ref{fig_9} which reveals the above-mentioned scenario.
 Basically, an imperfect phase synchronization \cite{zaks1999alternating, park1999phase} happens between the FHN oscillators.
-After that, extreme event (as a form of large spike) arises in the temporal dynamics of $\bar{x}$ due to cohesion of large amplitude oscillation.
+As a result, extreme events (as large spikes) arise in the temporal dynamics of $\bar{x}$ due to cohesion of large amplitude oscillation.
 A phase slip occurs just before an extreme event during desynchrony.
 Besides, a small channel-like structure is found in the state-space, which exists due to the alignment of the manifolds of the saddle focus at the origin.
 This alignment creates a gap in the phase space through which the bounded chaotic trajectories escape recurrently, but rarely.
 The trajectories enter aperiodically through this channel-like structure, causing high amplitude extreme events, as per their definition.
-The route for emerging extreme events is interior crisis that occurs due to collision of period-doubling and period-adding cascades against a variation in a system parameter ($k$).
-We have discussed about this collision of two bifurcation processes in Sec.\ \eqref{papd}.
+The route to the emergence of extreme events is also reported as the interior crisis that occurs due to collision of period-doubling and period-adding cascades against a variation of a system parameter ($k$).
+We have discussed this collision of two bifurcation processes in Sec.\ \eqref{papd}.